apuravj/Winter_PEP/Day17.md

 You want to convert your JSON data to class object which can be processed by Java.
 - Create a class with the required fields.
-- **Add getter and setter methods** for each of the fields that you want to serialize.
+- **Add getter** for each of the fields that you want to serialize.
+- How it works:
+  + The serialization library will search for all the methods that start with `get` or `is` (for bolean attributes).
+  + Each of these methods will be called, and the return value will be set as the value of the corresponding field in the JSON.
+  + If you don't want to serialize a field, don't add a getter for that field.
+  + You can add cutom getXyz methods (does not correspond to actual xyz attribute in the object), and the serialized JSON will contain a field with the name `xyz`, and the data will be the return value of the method.

     ```java
     class Car {
         String color;